Dekeypetey40/TTRPG-Hub/README.md

 # Introduction

 TTRPG Hub is a blog website desogned to spark engagement and discussion amongst the Tabletop Roleplaying Game (TTRPG) community.
 Users can comment and like blog posts, but also vote on polls.
-The link to the live website is [here] (https://ttrpg-hub-84db70afcadd.herokuapp.com/).
+The link to the live website is [here](https://ttrpg-hub-84db70afcadd.herokuapp.com/).

 ## Technologies used

 - [Python](https://www.python.org/) was one of the main programming languages used to create this project.
 - [VScode](https://code.visualstudio.com/) was the editor used to write my code.
 - [Javascript](https://www.javascript.com/) was used to make the website more interactive.